jordansirwin/jordansirwin.github.io/_posts/2014-09-01-csharp-interface-vs-class.md

 Recently, a colleague asked me what the difference between an interface and a class was.
 Here's what was really being asked:

 >
-“Why would you use an interface instead of a class?”
+“Why would you use an interface instead of an abstract or inherited class?”
 >

 After reassuring them that it wasn’t a stupid question (I’m willing to bet most developers have pondered this very question- I did), I went into a long explanation full of lousy examples and bad analogies.
 I think I was able to make a good case for using interfaces, but just to be sure I’ve decided to add more noise to the Internet.